mthsmcd/MachineLearningTurbulenceModels/README.md

 Information on how to cite both papers are available on their respective links.

-**The models are used to correct RANS simulations by using quantities predicted by Machine Learning techniques or by the direct injection of high-fidelity fields (e.g. DNS, LES).**
+**The models are used to correct RANS simulations by using quantities predicted by Machine Learning techniques.
+They can also be used by the direct injection of high-fidelity fields (e.g. DNS, LES).**

-In the models of 1st paper, the corrections are driven by source-terms injected into the mean momentum equation, while the model of the 2nd paper injects the source term into a Reynolds stress model (RSM).
+In the models of the 1st paper, the corrections are driven by source-terms injected into the mean momentum equation, while the model of the 2nd paper injects the source term into a Reynolds stress model (RSM).

 ## Compatibility